 One of the most common mistakes that responding organization’s make is failing to meet even the minimum, mandatory requirements.
 This is seldom because the company is not capable of delivering on them.
 Rather, it’s a failure to read the document carefully.

 This is also the area where a professional can help to quality control the content of the document and avoid compliance issues.

 RFIs, RFPs, and RFQs are a common part of the everyday business development process in successful organizations.
 Responding effectively is a commitment requiring talent and resources.
 Many organizations choose to fulfill that requirement internally.
-However, many others prefer to outsource their RFP commitment to professionals.
+Others prefer to outsource their RFP commitment to professional writers, including Boardroom Metrics.